Header menu logo B2R2

 UniqueQueue<'T>

-Represents a queue that only stores unique elements.
+Represents a queue that stores each element at most once.

 Type something to start searching.